Labeling Machine Inquiry or Order Process

 3.3 Example Oval Bottle

-- An Oval Bottle with total height 150mm, Width 80mm, Depth 40mm has a label panel height 80mm and width 75mm needs labeling
+- An Oval Bottle with a total height 150mm, Width 80mm, Depth 40mm has a label panel height of 80mm and a width of 75mm needs labeling

 - The manufacturer of the bottles states a height and width variation +/- 1% = +/- 1.5 mm height and +/- 0.8mm width